Best Supporting Inanimate Objects 2018

 The pair of shorts Elio puts on his head in Call Me By Your Name

-This one is admittedly raunchy.
-When lovestruck teenager Elio finds a wet pair of orange swim trunks hanging from the bed of Oliver, his father’s graduate student, he promptly puts them over his head.
+This one is admittedly raunchy: When lovestruck teenager Elio finds a wet pair of orange swim trunks hanging from the bed of Oliver, his father’s graduate student, he promptly puts them over his head.
 Madly in lust with his summer roommate, Elio longs to be near Oliver and to inhale…well, the scent of his crush’s private parts.
 He even makes a move like he’s going to start humping the bed, but then thinks better of it.
-This entire film is essentially a showcase for Armie Hammer’s muscular tanned thighs in dangerously short shorts, yet Elio finds only this particular pair worthy of nearly cutting off his air supply.
+The entire film is essentially a showcase for Armie Hammer’s muscular, tanned thighs busting out of dangerously short shorts, yet Elio finds only this particular pair worthy of nearly cutting off his air supply.

 The sink that wasn’t braced yet in Mother!